Against All Flags: Plot

-British naval officer Brian Hawke volunteers with two other seamen to infiltrate a pirate base on Madagascar.
-When they arrive, however, they arouse suspicion.
-One pirate captain, Roc Brasiliano, orders Hawke before a tribunal to decide his fate.
-Meanwhile, Hawke has caught the eye of Spitfire Stevens, the only woman among the Coast Captains, which arouses Brasiliano's jealousy.
+British naval officer Brian Hawke volunteers with two other seamen to infiltrate a pirate base on Madagascar, but when they arrive, they arouse suspicion.
+Pirate captain Roc Brasiliano orders Hawke before a tribunal to decide his fate.
+Hawke has caught the eye of Spitfire Stevens, the only woman among the coast captains, which arouses Brasiliano's jealousy.
 To prove himself at the tribunal, Hawke wins a duel with another pirate and his case is dismissed.
 He then joins Brasiliano's crew.

 While cruising the shipping lanes, they capture a Moghul vessel crammed with vast wealth.
-Patma, the daughter of the Moghul Emperor, disguised by her chaperone as just another woman, is left aboard the burning vessel.
-When Hawke rescues her, Patma falls in love, revealing he is only the third man she has ever seen.
-Back on Madagascar, Patma is put up for auction.
+Patma, the daughter of the Moghul emperor, disguised by her chaperone as a common woman, is left aboard the burning vessel.
+When Hawke rescues her, Patma falls in love with him, revealing that he is only the third man whom she has ever seen.
+Back on Madagascar, Patma is sold at auction.
 Spitfire outbids Hawke, who only wanted to protect her from the other pirates.
-Later, Spitfire tells Hawke she's leaving her criminal life behind, and wants Hawke to accompany her to Britain via Brazil.
-Brasiliano's hatred for Hawke grows, but Hawke is more concerned with completing his mission.
-He steals a map of the pirates' defenses.
-It is planned that a Royal Navy warship will sail into the harbour, with Hawke disabling the coastal cannons.
-Hawke signals the British ship with a flare and makes sure Patma is ready to be rescued.
+Later, Spitfire tells Hawke that she is leaving her criminal life behind and wants Hawke to accompany her to Britain via Brazil.

-Unfortunately, Hawke's plans are uncovered by Brasiliano.
+Brasiliano's hatred for Hawke grows, but Hawke is more concerned with completing his mission and steals a map of the pirates' defenses.
+A Royal Navy warship will sail into the harbor, and Hawke will disable the coastal cannons.
+Hawke signals the British ship with a flare and ensures that Patma is ready to be rescued, but his plans are uncovered by Brasiliano.
 Hawke and his two accomplices are tied to a stake on the beach to be bitten by crabs and drowned, but Spitfire saves them.
-At that moment, a British warship enters the bay.
-The pirates expect to easily sink it, but to their surprise their cannons explode, having been double-shotted.
+A British warship enters the bay, and the pirates expect to easily sink it, but its double-shotted cannons explode.
 Faced with imminent defeat and execution, Brasiliano uses the princess as a human shield to sail away.
-However, Hawke and his men slip aboard, rescue the hostage and fight off the crew with Spitfire's help.
+However, Hawke and his men slip aboard, rescue the Patma and fight the crew with Spitfire's help.
 Hawke eventually duels and kills Brasiliano.
-After the battle, he requests and is granted Spitfire's freedom, and the two kiss.
+After the battle, he requests and is granted Spitfire's freedom, and they kiss.